 Fifth point: The Overall Computer Configuration

-The importance of the CPU is self-evident, but the computer is a whole, we also need to consider the performance of the graphics card, storage and so on.
+The importance of the CPU is self-evident, but for the computer as a whole, we also need to consider the performance of the graphics card, storage, and so on.

 If the computer configuration is not balanced, the overall performance will be greatly reduced.
 As mentioned above, a computer playing a game needs to focus on the graphics card.
 For example, under the same conditions, the gaming performance of the i7 processor + GTX1050 graphics card is not comparable to that of the i5 processor + GTX1660 graphics card.
-The Core i5 with a higher clock GPU will definitely outperform the core i7.
+The Core i5, with a higher clock GPU, will outperform the Core i7.

 For computer storage(RAM) performance, the focus is on capacity.
 It is recommended to start with 8GB of memory, preferably 16GB.